sanasharma12/k8s-multitier-app/README.md

 ## Project Architecture
-Frontend: Built using NGINX to serve a static UI.
+**Frontend**: Built using NGINX to serve a static UI.

-Backend: A Flask application that handles business logic and communicates with MongoDB.
+**Backend**: A Flask application that handles business logic and communicates with MongoDB.

-Database: MongoDB is used to persist and manage application data.
+**Database**: MongoDB is used to persist and manage application data.

 All components are containerized and run in separate pods managed by Kubernetes.
 The application uses:

-ClusterIP services for internal communication between backend and database.
+**ClusterIP** services for internal communication between backend and database.

-NodePort service to expose the frontend to external users.
+**NodePort** service to expose the frontend to external users.

 ## What’s Been Done
 ### Containerization: